Public Health Courses (PH)

 Methods of delivering instruction for Consumer Health in the secondary classroom.
 Designed for in-service teachers seeking a health education endorsement.
 (Variable)

 The Global Service Mission is a hybrid practicum that provides guided opportunities for students to conduct a short-term volunteer service project in their local community, around the United States, or internationally with underserved populations for academic credit.
 Offered credit/no credit basis only.
-May be repeated.
 Prerequisite(s): junior standing.
 (Variable)

-Exploration of public health issues and problems faced by members of minority populations.
-Includes public health field trips and cultural competency development experiences.
-Prerequisite(s): junior standing.
+Exploration of public health issues and problems faced by members of minority vulnerable populations.
 (Variable)

 PH 3650.
 Complementary, Alternative, and Integrative Health — 3 hrs.